Rhode Island Medicaid is called Medical Assistance (MA).

-Learn more about using Medicaid to pay for addiction treatment
+Learn about using Medicaid to pay for addiction treatment.

 What Does Medicaid Cover For Addiction Treatment In Rhode Island?

-Medical Assistance covers most of the basic addiction treatment programs.
+Medical Assistance covers most of the basic addiction treatment programs and services, such as outpatient rehab and other behavioral healthcare.

-Drug rehab programs covered by Medicaid in Rhode Island include:
+Drug and alcohol rehab programs and services covered by Medicaid in Rhode Island include:

 - residential treatment programs